dotnet/docs-maui/docs/fundamentals/controltemplate.md

 > [!IMPORTANT]
 > The `GetTemplateChild` method should only be called after the `OnApplyTemplate` method has been called.

-The following XAML shows a control template named `TealTemplate` that can be applied to `ContentPage` derived pages:
+The following XAML shows a control template named `TealTemplate` that can be applied to <xref:Microsoft.Maui.Controls.ContentPage> derived pages:

 ```xaml
 <ControlTemplate x:Key="TealTemplate">